About the Trail

 Join us this May in Montville village and experience the Sunshine Coast’s newest celebration of timber, creativity, and community.

-The Timber Trail Values
+The Timber Trail Values:

 Craft